RokayaOthman/JavaScript30/02 - JS and CSS Clock/features.md

 use the DOM to add the emoji to the button and change it based on wheter the audio is on or not

 1. download the sound

+learning:
+write a json file
+use fetch to get the contents of json file

+download the bootstrap library and add a buttona and a droplist